Zaid-Ajaj/Fable.Remoting/README.md

 ```
 That's it!

+## Adding a new route
+ - Add another record field function to `IServer`
+ - Implement that function
+ - Restart server

+Done!
+You can now use that function from the client too.

 ## Customizations
 You can generate different paths for your POST routes on the server very easily using  a route builder, for example to generate routes with paths prefixed with `/api/`:
 ```fs